 The operations of 4SC Discovery were sold to BioNTech Small Molecules for €650 thousand as of 29 April 2016.
-In addition, and without financial compensation, 4SC is granted the right to temporarily utilize research services provided by BioNTech Small Molecules worth a person year.
-In this context, a service and materials agreement as of 1 May 2016 for net €34 thousand (2017: €29 thousand) was signed with BioNTech Small Molecules.
-As of the balance sheet date, this resulted in net liabilities of €1 thousand (31 December 2017: € null), which were paid in February 2019.
+In addition, and without financial compensation, 4SC was granted the right to utilize research services provided by BioNTech Small Molecules worth a person year and in this context, a service and materials agreement as of 1 May 2016 was signed with BioNTech Small Molecules.

+In 2019, the transaction volume with BioNTech (2018: €22 thousand) and BioNTech Small Molecules (2018: €3 thousand) was at € null.

-In 2018, the transaction volume with BioNTech was at €22 thousand (2017: €87 thousand) and with BioNTech Small Molecules at €3 thousand (2017: €52 thousand).
-There were no receivables as of the reporting date with BioNTech (31 December 2017: € null).
-With BioNTech Small Molecules, receivables on 31 December 2018 were at €1 thousand (31 December 2017: €13 thousand).
-The outstanding receivables from BioNTech Small Molecules as of the reporting date were paid in January 2019.
+In January 2018, a further service partnership was agreed between 4SC and BioNTech Small Molecules at standard market conditions, with net expenses in 2019 of €8 thousand (2018: €34 thousand).

+There were no receivables from or liabilities to BioNTech on the reporting date (31 December 2018: € null).
+Also, there were no receivables from BioNTech Small Molecules (31 December 2018: €3 thousand), but there were liabilities of €1 thousand net (December 31, 2018: €1 thousand), which were paid on time in January 2020.